stk-xp1/insur-app/README.md

-Training app for insure company
+Training app for insure company with Python Flask